ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks: ShadowNet

 \subsection{Transformation of Linear Layers}

 ShadowNet relies on linear transformation to obfuscate the weights of the linear layers.

-\point{Linear Transformation} Linear transformation is a function $f$ defined on vector space $V$ and $T$ over the same field $R$, $f : V \rightarrow T$.
-In our scenario, $R$ is the field of real number.
-For any two vectors $u, v \in V$ and any scalar $c \in \mathbb{R}$, the following two conditions are satisfied:
+\point{Linear Transformation} Linear transformation is a function $f$ defined on vector spaces $V$ and $T$ over the same field $\mathbb{F}$, $f : V \rightarrow T$.
+For any two vectors $u, v \in V$ and any scalar $c \in \F$, the following two conditions are satisfied: \point{Convolutional Layer} A convolutional layer is given by $Y = \mathrm{Conv}(X, W^T)$ where $X$ and $Y$ denote the input and output, respectively, and $W=[w_1,\cdots,w_n]^T$ is the convolution filter.
+A detailed discussion of convolutional layer is attached in Appendix \ref{sec:background:CNN}.

-\point{Convolutional Layer} The convolutional layer is the core building block of a CNN.
-The parameters of the convolutional layer consists of a set of learnable kernels.
-Each kernel is characterized by the width, height and depth of the receptive field.
-The depth must be equal to the number of channels (depth) of the input feature map.
-For the \textit{conv} layer from our example CNN in Figure~\ref{fig:example}, the input shape is (224, 224, 3) where 3 is the depth.
-The convolutional layer of the example CNN has 64 kernels.
-The shape of the convolution kernel is (3, 3, 3), which corresponds to the receptive field's height, width and depth.

-Formally, the convolution operation on a given image $I$ with kernel $w$ can be described as below, where $h$, $b$, $d$ represents the height, width and depth of the kernel $w$, and $(x, y)$ refer to the coordinates in the two-dimensional output feature map.

-Before transformation, the convolutional layer can be described as follows, where $X$ and $Y$ denote the input and output, respectively and $W=[w_1,\cdots,w_n]^T$ is the convolution filter.

 Let $F=[f_1,\cdots,f_n]$ be a random filter such that each $f_i, i \in [n]$ has the same shape as $w_i$.
-Additionally, let $\lambda_i, i \in [n]$ be a random scalar.
-Conceptually, the linear transformation on the convolutional layer in ShadowNets works as follows.
+Additionally, let $\Lambda$ be a diagonal matrix where the diagonal elements $\lambda_i \in \F, i \in [n]$ are random scalars.
+Conceptually, the linear transformation on the convolutional layer in ShadowNets works as follows: Thus, each of the kernels are transformed as follows